Ocean Avenue (album): Composition and lyrics

-The sound of Ocean Avenue has been described musically as pop-punk and punk rock, and drew comparisons to Blink-182 and Simple Plan.
+The sound of Ocean Avenue has been described musically as pop-punk and punk rock, and has drawn comparisons to Blink-182 and Simple Plan.
 The album's title refers to a street in the band's hometown of Jacksonville, Florida, where they had they spent some of their childhood.
 Key typically comes up with a melody line and a chord progression, which he then shows to the rest of the band, who build upon it from this bare form.
 Key and drummer Longineu W. Parsons III wrote together and would often jam material.
 The band experimented with country and folk-stylized rock in songs like "Empty Apartment", "View from Heaven", and "One Year, Six Months".
 When asked about a metal influence throughout the album, Key attributed this to Parsons, who was a metalhead.
 Mosely played bass on every track, except for "Only One", which was done by Key.
 Mosely also played piano on "Empty Apartment" and "Only One", and added vocals.
-Christine Choi and Rodney Wirtz played cello and viola, respectively, on "Way Away", "Breathing", "Empty Apartment", "Only One", and "Believe"; violinist Sean Mackin and Avron wrote the string arrangement.
+Christine Choi and Rodney Wirtz played cello and viola, respectively, on "Way Away", "Breathing", "Empty Apartment", "Only One", and "Believe"; Mackin and Avron wrote the string arrangement.

 The opening track "Way Away" is about a person leaving their home and finding their own way in life.
 Key said he had had re-written the verse music, melody and lyrics 30 minutes prior to a show.
 "Breathing" was a reaction to the end of Key's first post-high school relationship.
 He had written the guitar riff to it in a dressing room at the Glass House venue in Pomona, California while on a tour.
 "Ocean Avenue" is anchored around a distorted staccato punk rock guitar riff; in the song's lyrics, Key uses the person he is singing to as a metaphor for Jacksonville.
 The song was inspired by Ocean Boulevard, a road in Jacksonville.
+Key said the sign on that road lacked the word boulevard, only being named as such on a map.
+As he was trying to find a rhyme for the lyrics, he used the word avenue instead.
 It was nearly left off the album as Key was unable to come up with a chorus that he was satisfied with, until settling on the lyric "Finding out things would get better".
-Discussing "Empty Apartment", he mentioned the various line-up changes the band had went through, and "sometimes you’re faced with a decision of: Do you quit?
+Discussing "Empty Apartment", he mentioned the various line-up changes the band had gone through, and "sometimes you're faced with a decision of: Do you quit?
 Do we break up and just call it?
 Or do we move on without this person?"
 In "Life of a Salesman", Key talks about how he will act as a father by following his own father's example.
 He said his relationship with his father was strained during the making of the album, and used the song as a way to remind him of his importance.